 The Steeles Net is set in the sand, as close to the water as possible.
+The net is hidden by a light layer of dry sand.
 Fish is placed on the ground in the capture area.
 When the bird has entered the capture zone, the rescuer pulls the ropes.
 The net catapults into the air, behind the bird.